gt-ospo/oss-software-preservation/olive/README.md

 # Olive Executable Archive

-## Fork

-Our fork of [VMNetX](https://github.com/cmusatyalab/vmnetx.git) (called Caviar) is available here: https://github.com/gt-ospo/vmnetx.git

-Current progress:
-- can reproduce / run (the original) VMNetX's NXPK files (with caveats, see TODOs section below)

-TODOs:
-- support NXPK files' memory images
-- support NXPK file support on-the-fly (currently requires conversion step)

 ## Comparison to EaaSI

 [A full comparision can be found here.](https://github.com/gt-ospo/oss-software-preservation/blob/main/other-platforms/eaasi_olive_comparison.md)

 ## Olive/VMNetX Architecture

-To reiterate:
-- Olive is a website with a collection of VM images (e.g. Windows 95),
+- Olive is a website with a collection of VM images (e.g. Windows 95)
-- while VMNetX is the client software that runs the VMs.
+- VMNetX is the client software that runs the VMs.
 - Guest OS is the operating system running inside a virtual machine
 - Host OS is the operating system running the virtual machine